Written byRivers Wong

-1. Restart your Mac and, before the Apple logo appears, hold down Command and S keys.
-This will boot your Mac into Single User Mode.
+1. Restart your Mac and, before the Apple logo appears, hold down Command + S keys to boot into Mac Single User Mode.

 Method 2: Fix Disk Utility can't repair this disk error by reformatting.

-If you failed to fix the disk using Single User Mode, then, you have to reformat it just as Disk Utility suggested.
+If you failed to fix the disk using Single User Mode, then, you have to reformat the disk in Disk Utility as suggested.

-2. Select the external hard drive and click "Erase" on the top.
+- Select the external hard drive and click Erase on the top.

 - Provide a name and a format to format the drive.